-About 18.3 percent of the tourists reported that they did not purchase accommodation (8 percent of them are tourists that purchased the accommodation as part of a package to Israel).
-The rest of them that purchase accommodation did it using general web sites like Booking or Hotels.
-Most of the purchases of accommodation occur one week to two month before the trip: 29.6 percent between a week to a month before the trip and 34.9 percent one month to two month before the trip.
-The level of satisfaction form purchasing accommodation services is very good (mean 3.83 1-poor, 5- excellent) and similar in all purchasing channels.
+About 18.3% of the tourists reported that they had not paid for accommodations (8% of these had paid for accommodations as part of a package to Israel).
+The rest of those who paid for accommodations did so through general web sites such as booking.com or hotels.com.
+Most such purchases occurred between one week and two month prior to the trip: 29.6% occurred a week to a month before the trip, and 34.9% one to two months before the trip.
+The level of satisfaction for purchasing accommodation services was quite good (a mean of 3.83, in which 1=poor, 5=excellent) and was similar for all purchasing channels.

-About 44.2 percent of the independent tourist (that answer the question regarding car hire in Israel) do not rent a car in Israel.
-Most of those that rent a car do so using general web sites like Rentalcars.
-37.5 percent did so one month to two month prior to the trip and 29 percent a week before the trip or during the trip.
-The average satisfaction level is 3.63 (1-poor, 5- excellent).
-The tourists that rent car in Israel are very satisfied when they use the car company directly and significantly less satisfied when they use general web site.
-The reason might be the characteristics complexity of the requested services.
+About 44.2% of independent tourists (who answered the question about car rental) did not rent a car in Israel.
+Most of those who did do so used general web sites such as Rentalcars.com.
+Of these, 37.5% did so one to two months before the trip, and 29% did so a week prior to, or during the trip.
+The average satisfaction level for car rental was 3.63 (in which 1=poor, 5=excellent).
+Those tourists who rented cars directly from the company were significantly more satisfied than those who did so through a general web site.
+The reason for this may lie in the complexity of the requested services.

-About 26.2 percent of the independent tourists do not book guided tour in Israel (from those that answer the question).
-Most of the tourists (66 percent) that book guided tours and guides do so during their trip.
-As the tours approaches (or during the tour) less tourist uses general web sites and more tourists uses travel agent or the tour company directly.
-The average satisfaction level is 4.28 (1-poor, 5- excellent).
-Tourists are satisfied from the process of purchasing tours and guides, specifically using a travel agent.
+About 26.2% of the independent tourists (out of those who answered the question) did not book any guided tours in Israel.
+Most of those (66%) who did book guided tours or guides, did so during their trip.
+As the tour approaches (or during the tour) fewer tourists used general web sites, and more used travel agents or tour companies.
+The average satisfaction level for this service was 4.28 (1=poor, 5=excellent).
+Tourists were generally satisfied with the process of purchasing tours and guides, especially if they did so through a travel agent.

-The interview results regarding purchasing channel and level of satisfaction coincide with the questionnaire results: During the trip Couple or individuals ages 20-50 mostly purchased accommodation and car rentals from Booking , Expedia, google travel and TA.
-They purchased only accommodation before the trip and some of them did so regarding the first nights and the rest they purchased in Israel.
-Most of them were satisfied with the purchase, but some claimed that the pictures did not match reality.
-Some tourists mentioned lake of guided tours in different languages like Italian.
+When it came to purchasing channels and levels of satisfaction, the responses elicited from the interviews coincided with those obtained from the questionnaires.
+During the trip, couples and individuals between ages 20 and 50 purchased accommodations and car rentals primarily from booking.com, Expedia, Google Travel, and Trip Advisor.
+They purchased only accommodations before the trip, though some of them paid for rooms only for the first few nights and then purchased the rest while in Israel.
+Although most tourists were satisfied with their purchases, some claimed that the photos they had seen beforehand did not match the reality.
+Some tourists also noted the lack of guided tours in other languages, such as Italian.

-Couple or individuals ages 50 and up only purchased accommodation before the trip.
-Some of them purchased a fly and drive package which is organized by a travel agent "We bought a fly and drive package which includes fight tickets, car rental for the whole period and hotels based on a round tour planned by the travel agent, we are very satisfied" .
-Families purchase mainly accommodation and cars.
-Some of them preferred travel agent so they will have someone to talk to in case something goes wrong.
+Couples or individuals ages 50 and up purchased only accommodations before their arrival.
+Some purchased a fly-and-drive package organized by a travel agent ‘We bought a fly-and-drive package which includes flight tickets, car rental for the whole period, and hotels based on a round tour planned by the travel agent; we are very satisfied.’
+Families booked mainly accommodations and rental cars.
+Some preferred booking through travel agents so that they would have someone to talk to in case something went wrong.

-Discussion and conclusion:
+Discussion and conclusion

-Similarly to Xiang (2013) the independent tourists that visit Israel has high level of education and is "doing homework" before the trip.
-As in developed countries, the independent tourist reserve hotel and car rental in advance.
-Although the planning cover only the early days of the trip and only parts of the services.
+Like Xiang (2013), we found that independent tourists who visit Israel have a high level of education and ‘do their homework’ before the trip.
+As in developed countries, so in Israel, independent tourists reserve hotels and rental cars in advance.
+Nonetheless, such planning generally covers only the initial days of the trip and part of the services.
 The rest are brought during the trip.